pascallanger/DIY-Multiprotocol-TX-Module/docs/Models.md

  |+0%|HALF|L4|REPLACE
  |+40%|HALF|L5|REPLACE
  |+80%|HALF|L6|REPLACE

+**NB** The weight values in this table will get you in the ball park, and will most likely work fine.
+Because transmitters can vary they should be double-checked in the Mission Planer Radio Calibration screen, and tweaked as necessary.

 ### CH6 and CH7
 CH6 and CH7 can be assigned to switches or pots to provide additionaly functionality such as PID tuning, gimbal control, or APM auto-tune or auto-land.